Shawn0918/Shawn0918.github.io/projects/Event_Boundary_perception.md

 published: true
 labels:
   - SPSS
-summary: "I designed experiments, shot videos and collected data to examine people's cognition of event boundaries."
+summary: "I designed questionnaires and an event segmentation task to investigate the correlation between the awareness of aspect markers 了 and 着 (pronounced as <em>le</em> and <em>zhe</em>) and people's perception of event boundaries."
 paperurl: /resources/EventBoundary.pdf
 ---